 The start of the war at sea

 At sea, the British started organising a convoy system immediately, but it took several months before it covered the bulk of British shipping.
 Two German pocket battleships, already at sea by the beginning of September, cruised in the Atlantic, preying on allied shipping.
 U-boat attacks also began immediately, mostly on ships sailing alone.

 The German attack opened with surprise air attacks on Polish airfields, destroying much of the Polish air force on the ground.
 All Polish cities were bombed incessantly throughout the campaign.
 A German naval bombardment sunk most of the Polish navy where it was moored at Gdynia, on the first morning of the invasion.

-The Polish troops fought with great courage, but they were outnumbered and outclassed by the Germans.
-The Germans had been preparing for lightening campaigns in which mechanised units thrust forward, supported by dive bombers, to cut through and encircle enemy forces.
+The Polish troops fought with desperate courage, but they were outnumbered and outclassed by the Germans.
+The Germans had been preparing for lightening campaigns in which mechanised units, supported by dive bombers, thrust forward to cut through and encircle enemy forces.
 Infantry units then mopped up isolated and demoralised troops in their wake.
 Paratroops were often used to seize bridges, command posts and other strategic positions.

 In Poland the speed and mobility of this form of warfare took the out-of-date and out-numbered Polish army completely by surprise.
 The world witnessed this new form of warfare – blitzkrieg – for the first time, and was dismayed.